-Investment income from a $10 million endowment established by Chip and Shannon Wilson in 2007, combined with the Wilsons' ongoing financial support and the support of our Leadership Circle members, allows us to maintain our promise of a 100% flow through of public donations to our projects in Ethiopia.
-Learn how you can support our 100% promise and the growth of imagine1day by joining the Leadership Circle.
+Investment income from a $10 million endowment established by Chip and Shannon Wilson in 2007, combined with the Wilsons’ ongoing financial support and the support of our Leadership Circle members, allows us to maintain our promise of a 100% flow through of public donations to our projects in Ethiopia.

 Since 2007, imagine1day has been exclusively focused on implementing projects that contribute to Ethiopia’s commitment to universal primary education.
-Our current program scope impacts 226 primary schools in two regions and five districts.

-Working under Ethiopia’s public education system, and in partnership with the federal, regional and district government education offices in the country, imagine1day has demonstrated an ability to reach out-of-school children and implement education activities, which have significantly improved enrolment, retention and succession rates, as well as quality and equality in primary education. imagine1day has been recognized and awarded on several occasions by our government partners in Ethiopia for thought leadership and implementation effectiveness.
+Working under Ethiopia’s public education system, and in partnership with the federal, regional and district government education offices in the country, imagine1day has demonstrated an ability to reach out-of-school children and implement education activities, which have significantly improved enrollment, retention and succession rates, as well as quality and equality in primary education. imagine1day has been recognized and awarded on several occasions by our government partners in Ethiopia for thought leadership and implementation effectiveness.

 Through our work since 2007, we have developed an invaluable understanding of the workings of the education sector, as well as local community influencers and all cross sector offices, that impact the success of holistic education projects.
 Our focus on developing people by giving them the tools to be great leaders has resulted in strong relationships at a federal ministry level, and within the regional education bureau and district education offices with whom we work.
 We’ve learned what it takes to help create a mindset of legacy among key stakeholders, and a commitment to education being not only a value but also a cultural necessity.